prezly/theme-nextjs-bea/README.md

 Prettier is configured to be managed by ESLint, but you can always run it separately with `npm run prettier` to check code-style, or with `npm run prettier:fix` to auto-fix code-style issues in the project.

 ## Documentation

+### Business logic

+The data layer is abstracted by [Next.JS Theme Kit].
+You can get more info on it in the repo README.

+Logic for content display is based heavily on [Next.JS Starter Theme].
+Check it out if you only want to see the bare minimum required to display data from Prezly newsrooms.

 ### Testing/Token